10 Best Herbal Essential Oils For Rheumatoid Arthritis

 cinnamomum zeylanicum essential oil

-Cinnamomum zeylanicum, commonly known as cinnamon, produces essential oils that have been traditionally used for their anti-inflammatory and antioxidant properties.
+Cinnamomum zeylanicum, commonly known as cinnamon bark, produces an essential oil that has been traditionally used for its anti-inflammatory and antioxidant properties.

 vitex agnus-castus essential oil